hugo2012/BrisbaneCity/README.md

       priority              =  iv_priority   " New Priority of Work Item
       wi_id                 = lv_workitem_id    " Work Item ID
 *      do_commit             = 'X'    " Indicator for Control of Commit Logic
-*      authorization_checked = SPACE    " Indicator for Control of Authorization Check
+      propagate_to_flow     = abap_true    " Indicator for Passing-On Changed Priority
-*      preconditions_checked = SPACE    " Indicator for Control of Status Checks and Type Checks propagate_to_flow     = abap_true    " Indicator for Passing-On Changed Priority
+    EXCEPTIONS
-*      funcname              = SPACE    " Function Name for Success Log EXCEPTIONS no_authorization      = 1
+      no_authorization      = 1
       invalid_type          = 2